Floorp-Projects/Floorp/remote/doc/marionette/SeleniumAtoms.md

    in the middle of the file.

-3. Update the parameters of the wrapper function (at the very top) so that those are equal with the used parameters in `atom.js`.
+3. Update the parameters of the wrapper function (at the very top) so that those are equal with the used parameters in `atom.sys.mjs`.

-4. Copy the whole content of the file, and replace the existing code for the atom in `atom.js`.
+4. Copy the whole content of the file, and replace the existing code for the atom in `atom.sys.mjs`.

 ### Test the changes